alinex/bash-lib/README.md

 The downside may be:

 - it is optimized for usability not speed
-- some methods needs additional software which you have to install or will be installed
+- some methods needs additional software which you have to install or will be installed on demand
 - needs bash v4.2 (February 2011)
 - no backward compatibility to version 1 - everything is new

 ### Look into the Future

-The BashLib itself is growing further each month through my own usage and needs and maybe some other developers will later take part, too.
+The BashLib is already used in a lot of scripts to remote control servers and in different helper tools running on the hosts.
+Slowly I will build all my Bash and NodeJS tools using BashLib2 over the year.
+As this is done the BashLib will further increase in functionality and also in stability.
+As more it is used as better it will get.
-We are not at the end, I have tons of ideas.
-There is so much potential that can be added in the future.
+Further on I have a lot more ideas, there is so much potential that can be added in the future.

 ## Distributions